Brannen tabbed associate head coach; DeNeen named new strength and conditioning coach

-During his time at VCU (2007-09), he helped coach the Rams to three straight conference titles and postseason appearances including two NCAA Tournaments.
+During his time at VCU (2007-09), Brannen helped coach the Rams to three straight conference titles and postseason appearances, including two NCAA Tournaments.

-At VCU he continued to develop his reputation as one of the nation's premier recruiters in landing a recruiting class that was ranked in the top 20 nationally in 2007.
-He followed that up with a 2008 class that was ranked third among mid-major programs by rivals.com and a 2009 class that was ranked fifth.
-In fact, his 2008 class made up the starting five of VCU's memorable Final Four run in 2011.
+At VCU he continued to develop his reputation as one of the nation's premier recruiters in landing a 2007 recruiting class that was ranked in the top 20 nationally.
+Brannen followed that up with a 2008 class that was ranked third among mid-major programs by rivals.com and a 2009 class that was ranked fifth.
+His 2008 class went on to comprise the starting five of VCU's memorable Final Four run in 2011.

-In addition to recruiting the Rams' championship teams, he helped coach the program to a 76-25 record in his three seasons with 12 players earning All-Colonial Athletic Association honors including two-time CAA Player of the Year Eric Maynor.
+In addition to recruiting the Rams' championship teams, Brannen helped coach the program to a 76-25 record in his three seasons, with 12 players earning All-Colonial Athletic Association honors including two-time CAA Player of the Year Eric Maynor.

-Before his stint at St. Bonaventure, he was the top assistant at Eastern Kentucky for three seasons.
-While there, he recruited back-to-back classes that were ranked in the top 100 nationally, including the school's all-time leading scorer.
-He was also responsible for academic mentoring, scheduling, the program's summer camps, along with strength and conditioning.
+Before his stint at St. Bonaventure, Brannen was the top assistant at Eastern Kentucky for three seasons.
+While there, he recruited back-to-back classes that were ranked in the top 100 nationally, led by the school's all-time leading scorer.
+He also was responsible for EKU's academic mentoring, scheduling, the program's summer camps, and strength and conditioning.

-He also spent a season at the University of Charleston, helping coach the squad to a 28-4 record and an appearance in the second round of the NCAA Division II Tournament.
+Brannen earlier spent the 1999-2000 season at the University of Charleston, helping coach the squad to a 28-4 record and an appearance in the second round of the NCAA Division II Tournament.

-A 1996 graduate of Marshall University with a degree in business management, Brannen played under Anthony Grant who was an assistant at Marshall at the time.
-A standout on both the court and in the classroom, he was a Rhodes Scholar finalist that received postgraduate scholarships from both the NCAA and Southern Conference.
+A 1997 graduate of Marshall University with a degree in business management, Brannen played at Marshall when Grant was an assistant for the Herd..
+A standout on both the court and in the classroom, he was a Rhodes Scholar finalist and received postgraduate scholarships from both the NCAA and Southern Conference.

-Athletically, he led the SoCon in scoring his senior season (1996-97) by averaging 20.9 points per game and was named the league tournament MVP.
-He began his collegiate career at Morehead State before transferring to Marshall where he scored 1,008 points in just two seasons.
+Brannen led the Southern Conference in scoring his senior season (1996-97) by averaging 20.9 points per game and was named the league tournament MVP.
+He began his collegiate career at Morehead State before transferring to Marshall, where he scored 1,008 points in only two seasons.